codyhouse/codyhouse-framework/README.md

 The script is used in CSS to target that JavaScript is enabled and apply additional style accordingly.
 If you don't include the script, part of the style of the components won't be visible.

 ## Gulp
-The framework includes a Gulp configuration file.
+CodyFrame includes a Gulp configuration file.
 To start a project that runs on Gulp, once you have downloaded the source files, navigate to the framework folder, and run the following commands in your command line:

 ```
 npm install